 Faculty members are asked to notify the Office of the Dean of Studies about a student who has missed two classes or conferences in succession without prior notice or explanation.
 The office will notify the don of such absences.
 Illness does not excuse a student from academic work.
 Regardless of the reason for an absence, all missed work must be made up.
-When possible, field trips are scheduled during or close to meeting time to avoid conflicts.
+When possible, faculty are asked to schedule field trips during or close to meeting time to avoid conflict.
 Students are responsible for arranging to be excused from an academic commitment (at the teacher's discretion) if there are conflicts with a field trip planned for another course or any other College-sanctioned activity (i.e., athletic competition, theatre production, etc.).
 Missed conferences may be rescheduled at the teacher's discretion.